-A mortgage loan may permit the reamortization of principal after a permitted voluntary partial prepayment or an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
+A mortgage loan may permit the reamortization of principal after an involuntary partial prepayment caused by the receipt of proceeds from insurance or condemnation.
 A reamortization will cause a change in the amount of principal that is passed through to certificateholders.